Romain1311/livelesson-git/README.md

 	- stash is temporary
 	- git stash apply to recover the last backup on a given branch
 	- git stash clear to clear the stashes
+- A merge on the remote is called a pull request or merge request
+	- git push where what